-Capital Instrument Capital Component Main Features 2) Sukuk Murabahah Program RM10.0 billion (Programme Subordinated Sukuk Murabahah shall be utilised to finance the Group's Islamic banking activities, working capital requirements and other corporate purposes and/or, if required, to redeem any activities in a constraint of the back back is a constraint of the second seco a) Tranche 1: RM300million at 5.15% Type: Subordinated Sukuk Murabahah Issued on 7 November 2018 Mature on 7 November 2028 outstanding Sukuk Murabahah issued under both programmes.
+Capital Instrument Capital Component Main Features a) b) 2) Sukuk Murabahah Program RM10.0 billion (Programmed RM10.0 billion (Programmed RM10.0 billion (Programmed RM10.0 billion (Programmed RM10.0 billion at 5.15%) Type: Subordinated Sukuk Murabahah Type: Subordinated on 7 November 2023 Tranche 2: RM400million at 3.75% Type: Subordinated Sukuk Murabahah Issued on 26 March 2020 Mature on 26 March 2030 Tranche 3: RM700million at 3.60% Type: Subordinated Sukuk Murabahah Component me of up to Subordinated Sukuk Murabahah shall be utilised to finance the Group's Islamic banking activities, working capital requirements and other corporate purposes and/ or, if required, to redeem any outstanding Sukuk Murabahah issued under both programmes.
 All utilisations shall be Shariah Compliant.
-Upon the occurrence of a Non-Viability Event, BNM, jointly with PIDM, shall have the option to require the entire or part of the nominal value of the outstanding Subordinated Sukuk Murabahah, and all other amounts owing under the Subordinated Sukuk Murabahah, to be written off. b) Tranche 2: RM400million at 3.75% Tier 2 Capital No Conversion into Equity. c) RM700million at 3.60% Type: Subordinated Sukuk Murabahah Issued on 21 October 2020 Mature on 21 October 2030 d) RM300million at 4.10% Type: Subordinated Sukuk Murabahah Issued on 12 November 2021 Mature on 12 November 2031 3) Additional Tier 1 Capital Su Wakalah Programme of up Tenure of the Sukuk Wakalah is perpetual, subject to the Call Option (where applicable).
-Each Series of the Sukuk Wakalah issued under the Sukuk billion RM500million at 5.16% • Issued on 24 August 2022 • Mature on 22 August 2121 (perpetual) Tier 1 Capital Each Series of the Sukuk Wakalah issued under the Sukuk Wakalah Programme may have a call option (to be determined prior to the relevant issue date) to allow the Group to redeem (in whole or in part) that Series of the Sukuk Wakalah on any Periodic Distribution Date on or after the fifth (5th) anniversary of the issue date of that Series of the Sukuk Wakalah at the Dissolution Distribution Amount.
+Upon the occurrence of a Non-Viability Event, BNM, jointly with PIDM, shall have the option to require the entire or part of the nominal value of the outstanding Subordinated Sukuk Murabahah, and all other amounts owing under the Subordinated Sukuk Murabahah, to be written off.
+No Conversion into Equity. d) Issued on 21 October 2020 Mature on 21 October 2030 Tranche 4: RM300million at 4.10% Type: Subordinated Sukuk Murabahah Issued on 12 November 2021 Mature on 12 November 2031 e) Tranche 5: RM400million at 4.70% Type: Subordinated Sukuk Murabahah Issued on 17 October 2023 Mature on 17 October 2033 2) Additional Tier 1 Capital Sukuk Programme of up to RM5.0 billion Tenure of the Sukuk Wakalah is perpetual, subject to the Call Option (where applicable).
+Each Series of the Sukuk Wakalah issued under the Sukuk RM500million at 5.16% Issued on 24 August 2022 Mature on 22 August 2121 (perpetual) Tier 1 Capital Wakalah Programme may have a call option (to be determined prior to the relevant issue date) to allow the Issuer, at its option, to redeem (in whole or in part) that Series of the Sukuk Wakalah on any Periodic Distribution Date on or after the fifth (5th) anniversary of the issue date of that Series of the Sukuk Wakalah at the Dissolution Distribution Amount.
 Unsecured.
-The proceeds from the Sukuk Wakalah Programme shall be utilised to finance the Group's working capital requirements and/or other general corporate purposes and to defray fees and expenses related to the Sukuk Wakalah Programme.
-It may also be utilised to refinance / for redemption of any earlier issuance of Sukuk Wakalah under the Sukuk Wakalah Programme.
+The proceeds from the Sukuk Wakalah Programme shall be utilised by the Issuer as to finance its general banking working capital requirements and/ or other general corporate purposes and to defray fees and expenses related to the Sukuk Wakalah Programme.
+It may also be utilised to refinance/ for redemption of any earlier issuance of Sukuk Wakalah under the Sukuk Wakalah Programme.
 All utilisations shall be Shariah Compliant.
-Upon the occurrence of a Non-Viability Event, the Group shall irrevocably, without the need for the consent of the Sukuk Trustee or the Sukukholders, write-off the Sukuk Wakalah (in whole or in part) if so required by BNM and/or PIDM at their full discretion.
+Upon the occurrence of a Non-Viability Event, the Issuer shall irrevocably, without the need for the consent of the Sukuk Trustee or the Sukukholders, write-off the Sukuk Wakalah (in whole or in part) if so required by BNM and/ or PIDM at their full discretion.
+No Conversion into Equity.
 Non-Convertible and non-Exchangeable

-Total outstanding Subordinated Sukuk Murabahah and Sukuk Wakalah issued under all programmes which are qualified as Tier 1 and Tier 2 regulatory capital of the Bank and the Group as of 31 December 2022 is RM2.2 billion.
+Total outstanding Subordinated Sukuk Murabahah and Sukuk Wakalah issued under all programmes which are qualified as Tier 1 and Tier 2 regulatory capital of the Bank and the Group as of 31 December 2023 is RM2.3 billion.